fedorenchik/PlanetVim/.vim/pack/basic/start/vim-mark/README.md

                             persist without closing Vim, use :wviminfo; an already running Vim session can import marks via :rviminfo followed by :MarkLoad).
+                            If {slot} contains at least one lowercase letter, the marks are persisted to any user sessions created by :mksession.
-                            If {slot} contains lowercase letters, you can just recall within the current session.
+                            If variable persistence isn't configured or the above conditions for {slot} aren't met (e.g. when using numbered slots), you can just recall within the current session.
                             When no marks are currently defined, the {slot} is cleared.

     By default, automatic persistence is enabled (so you don't need to explicitly :MarkSave), but you have to explicitly load the persisted marks in a new Vim session via :MarkLoad, to avoid that you accidentally drag along outdated highlightings from Vim session to session, and be surprised by the arbitrary highlight groups and occasional appearance of forgotten marks.
-If you want just that though and automatically restore any marks, set g:mwAutoLoadMarks.
+If you want to automatically restore any marks, set g:mwAutoLoadMarks.

     You can also initialize some marks (even using particular highlight groups) to static values, e.g. by including this in vimrc: